emranbm/Bale-Bot-SDK-Readme/README.md

 ```js
 bot.send(new TextMessage("My name is samplebot!", message.user));
 ```
 In other words, responser.reply is a helper method that automatically sends the message to the sender.
+See [Send sample](#send-sample).
 ### Conversation sample
 ```js
 "use strict";